Escuintla

-Escuintla ([esˈkwintla]) is an industrial city in Guatemala, its land extension is 4384 km², and it is nationally known for its sugar agribusiness.
-Its capital is a minicipality with the same name.
-Citizens celebrate from December 6 to 9 with a small fair in honor to The Immaculate Conception.
+Escuintla ([esˈkwintla]) is an industrial city in Guatemala, its land area is 4,384 km2, and it is nationally known for its sugar agribusiness.
+Its capital is a municipality with the same name.
+Citizens celebrate from December 6 to 9 with a small fair in honor of the Catholic religious holiday of The Immaculate Conception.

 In 2002 the city had a population of 86,678.
 It is located on the border of the central highlands and the Pacific coastal plain.